Luisfervm700/Luisfervm700/README.md

 ## 🧠 About me

-I am a Software Engineer passionate about building efficient and user-focused solutions.
-I have a background in full-stack development, currently focused on backend technologies like Java and Spring Boot, and exploring modern frontend frameworks.
+I'm studying software engineering and am passionate about creating efficient, user-centered solutions.
+I graduated with a degree in software analysis and development about a year ago.
+I currently have experience in technologies such as Java, JavaScript, Spring Boot, and exploring modern front-end frameworks.

-I enjoy solving real-world problems through clean, maintainable code and scalable architectures.
-I'm also an advocate of continuous learning, team collaboration, and sharing knowledge with the community.
+I enjoy solving real-world problems using clean, maintainable code and scalable architectures.
+I like building innovative projects to improve my skills as a developer.

-- 🌱 Currently learning: `Java`, `Spring`, `Docker`
+- 🌱 I'm currently learning: Java, Spring, and Docker
-- 👯 Open to collaborate on open-source or innovative projects
+- 👯 I'm open to collaborating on open source or innovative projects
-- 💬 Ask me about backend systems, APIs, databases, and RESTful design
+- 💬 Ask me about backend systems, APIs, databases, and design
-- 🎨 Outside tech: I love sketching, listening to music, and exploring nature
+- 🎨 Outside of technology: I love playing video games, listening to music, exploring nature, and going out for sports

 ---